Everything You Wanted To Know About Anal, But Were Too Afraid To Ask

 This is a tough feeling to totally avoid because having anything in your rectum will cause the muscles to move in the same way as when you have a bowel movement.
 But for those of us who are new to anal sex, this muscle movement feels a lot like pooping because that’s the experience we can associate it with.
 As you explore anal sex, the pelvic floor contractions, nerve ending stimulation, and orgasm will begin to add to the experience and the “need to poop” feeling will become less obvious.

-Get yourself an anal trainer kit or an easy-to-use silicone plug like Romp.
+Get yourself an anal trainer kit or an easy-to-use silicone plug like Nudge.
 Throw a towel or sheet over the bed–even if you don’t need one, it can help you feel more relaxed.
 Then, follow these steps:

 1) Start with your favorite masturbation routine.
 Feel free to orgasm.
 No rush, no pressure; just allow yourself to enjoy these familiar feelings of pleasure.